HaraldoFilho/Computer-Vision-Nanodegree/README.md

 - Object Tracking and Localization
   - Introduction to Motion 🗸
   - Robot Localization 🗸
-  - Mini Project: 2D Histogram Filter 🠔
-  - Introduction to Kalman Filters
+  - Introduction to Kalman Filters 🠔
   - Representing State and Motion
   - Matrices and Transformation of State
   - Simultaneous Localization and Mapping